 Ah.
 See, I was always that person who, when asked, “Tell me about yourself,” led with my career.
 Not because I loved it so much, but because it was what I spent the majority of my time and effort on.

 That’s a priority problem, in my world.
-In my case, I truly believe that God has called me to be a wife and mother.
-Doing stuff to make money is great – and can be a huge blessing to my family.
+In my case, I truly believe that being Sarah’s mom is my highest calling.
+Doing stuff to make money is great – and can be a huge help to my family.
 But I’m not led to career-mindedness in the way that I always assumed I was, and in fact, I’m a lot more entrepreneurial and multi-skilled than any particular career would allow for!

 That’s been a relief in a lot of ways – I always thought I was “doing it wrong” because I didn’t feel more dedicated or passionate about my job.
 Now I know that I’m passionate about what I should be, and good at lots of things that financially help the family out without taking away attention from what’s most important.